rthuffman/WFGY/ProblemMap/Inverse_Atlas/experiments/evidence-snapshot.md

 If you want one compact sentence, use this:

-> The current Inverse Atlas evidence surface already shows a real MVP artifact layer, a reproducible baseline-vs-inverse contrast path, and meaningful qualitative signal on high-cost illegitimate-generation behaviors, while still remaining below the threshold of a final full benchmark claim.
+> The current Inverse Atlas evidence surface already shows a real MVP artifact layer, a reproducible baseline-vs-inverse contrast path, a working public Colab notebook, and flagship smoke case studies that make the strongest legality-centered differences visible without pretending to be a final full benchmark claim.

 That sentence is strong, clean, and honest.